 What’s the difference between a COT3 and a settlement agreement?

-An alternative is an agreement known as a COT3 agreement.
+An alternative to a settlement agreement is known as a COT3 agreement.

-In both cases, either when a settlement agreement is entered into or when a see COT3 is entered into, the employee will be required to forgo his or her rights to continue to pursue the unfair dismissal claim in the Employment Tribunal.
+In both cases, whether a settlement agreement is entered into or a COT3 is agreed upon, the employee must relinquish their rights.
+They will no longer be able to pursue the unfair dismissal claim in the Employment Tribunal.

-The employee will typically be awarded a sum of money as compensation within the settlement agreement, and this is a consideration for his or her agreement to waive the entitlement to continue with the claim of unfair dismissal.
+The employee will typically be awarded a sum of money as compensation within the settlement agreement.
+This is a consideration for his or her agreement to waive the entitlement to continue with the claim of unfair dismissal.

 Employment Tribunal claims

-In the event the process was unfair, the employee is at liberty to argue that had a proper process been followed, then a fair dismissal would have taken place.
+In the event the process was unfair, the employee is at liberty to argue that a proper process was followed.
+Then a fair dismissal would have taken place.

 In that event, an employer may be able to argue a reduction in damages is appropriate and this is known as a Polkey defence.